 More to Come

 As technology progressed, astronomers were able to detect objects as small as asteroids at increasingly greater distances.
 This led to the discovery of Chiron in 1977.
 This unusual asteroid orbits beyond the distance of Saturn.
 As such, it does not belong to any of the previously known groups.
 Moreover, subsequent observations revealed that Chiron is sometimes enveloped in a faint cloud, much like the coma of a comet.
 But, unlike a comet, the orbit of Chiron never brings it close to the sun.
 It is yet a new type of object?
+We will explore this issue in the next article.
 Clearly, there is more yet to explore in our solar system.

 [1] The distances of the planets from the sun are approximated by a mathematical rule, sometimes called the Titius-Bode law.
 It gives the distances of the planets as a=(4+x)/10 where x=0,3,6,12,24,48….
 These distances are given in AUs, where 1 AU is defined to be Earth’s distance from the sun.
 This law works well for all the planets known in 1800, except for the anomalous gap between Mars and Jupiter.
 When the first asteroids were found in this gap, it seemed to confirm the Titius-Bode law, which perhaps bolstered their initial classification as planets.
 The discovery of Neptune challenged such thinking, since it does not follow the Titius-Bode law.
 Today, the “law” is viewed as an interesting coincidence with no theoretical justification.